ethan-ac/ORCASat-TTC-SDR-ground-station/USER_GUIDE.md

 or
 lst ascii hello_there
 ```
-Currently, commands sent from a locally running radio_terminal are received by the same radio_terminal due to the structure of the GNU Radio flowgraph.
-Responses from the TT&C board are also received, but they will be the second command received in the radio_terminal.
+Currently when the GNU Radio flowgraph and TT&C board are setup to exchange commands, commands sent from a locally running radio_terminal are received by the same local radio_terminal due to the structure of the GNU Radio flowgraph.
+Responses from the TT&C board are also received, but they will be the second command received in the local radio_terminal.

 ### Running Flowgraph Window